Democrats running in Colorado’s major statewide races hold big leads over GOP challengers, new poll shows

-The Colorado Democrats running for reelection this year to major statewide offices — including U.S. Senate, governor, attorney general and secretary of state — hold big leads over their Republican challengers less than a month before Election Day, according to a new poll.
+The Colorado Democrats running for reelection this year to major statewide offices — including U.S. Senate, governor, attorney general and secretary of state — hold big leads over their Republican challengers less than a month before Election Day, according to a new poll released Wednesday.

 The poll was conducted by Global Strategy Group, a Democratic firm, from Oct.
 6-11 among 800 registered voters.
 It had a 3.5 percentage point margin of error.
 The poll was conducted in partnership with ProgressNow Colorado, a liberal nonprofit.
 The Colorado Sun refers to the organization as a dark-money group because it doesn’t have to disclose its donors.